Summer 2025 Internship Information

 Duration:

-Interns will be expected to work three days a week for a total of 150 hours.
+Interns will be expected to work Tuesdays, Wednesdays, and Thursdays, 10:00 am to 4:00 pm, for a total of 150 hours.
 A schedule will be coordinated between the student and internship coordinator.
-Lab days are generally 6 hours long; field days can be 7 hours long.
+Fieldwork or public programs may start earlier than 10:00 am.
 Most interns complete the internship in 9-10 weeks.
-The internship will start in late May or early June and must be completed by August 31, 2024.
+The internship will start in late May or early June and must be completed by August 31, 2025.

 Compensation: